-Trump meets former rival Romney, a possible contender as top diplomat
+As he shapes Cabinet, Trump meets former rival Romney and retired Gen. Mattis

 BEDMINSTER, N.J.
-President-elect Donald Trump and 2012 Republican presidential nominee Mitt Romney set aside a fierce rivalry on Saturday and held talks likely to feed speculation that Romney could be in line to be the new U.S. secretary of state.
+(Reuters) - President-elect Donald Trump and 2012 Republican presidential nominee Mitt Romney set aside a fierce rivalry on Saturday and held talks likely to feed speculation that Romney could be in line to be the next U.S. secretary of state.

+After a day of meetings, Trump emerged to tell reporters that his search process was going "really efficiently" and that he had spoken to "really, really talented" people who could form part of his Cabinet.

-Trump also met for an hour with retired Marine General James Mattis, who is considered a strong contender for defense secretary or another high-ranking job.
+Trump said he might have some announcements on Sunday.
+He spoke highly of retired Marine General James Mattis, who transition officials said was a strong contender for defense secretary.

-Trump and Romney emerged from their meeting after an hour and 20 minutes.
-Trump told reporters their talks "went great," and Romney said the pair "had a far-reaching conversation with regards to the various theaters in the world."
+Earlier, Trump and Romney emerged from their meeting after an hour and 20 minutes, and Trump told reporters their talks "went great."
+Romney said the pair "had a far-reaching conversation with regards to the various theaters in the world."

-"All I can say is he is the real deal - the real deal," Trump said with Mattis at his side.
-Asked if he might get a job in the Trump administration, Trump added:

-"We'll see.
-He's just a brilliant, wonderful man.
-What a career, we are going to see what happens but he is the real deal," he said.
+The Trump team statement said Trump and Vice President-elect Mike Pence were "very impressed" with Mattis.

+"They had an incredibly in-depth conversation on plans for national security.
+The discussion included ISIS, the Middle East, North Korea, China, NATO and other hotspots around the world," the statement said.

-Romney, who was a leader of the establishment Republican "never Trump" movement that tried to block Trump from becoming the nominee, was first in a long list of people Trump was meeting on Saturday and Sunday as he seeks to fill out his Cabinet and gather advice ahead of his Jan.
+Romney, who was a leader of the establishment Republican "never Trump" movement that tried to block Trump from becoming the nominee, was first in a long list of people Trump was meeting with on Saturday and Sunday as he seeks to fill out his Cabinet and gather advice ahead of his Jan.
 20 move to the White House.

 In March, Romney said Trump would be dangerous as president, with policies that could touch off a recession.
 Romney also said, "I'm afraid that when it comes to foreign policy he is very, very not smart."